Most of our themes come with 3 options when choosing a slider for your home page:

-Under Customize -> Theme Settings ->Home Page Slider you will find a bunch of extra settings for the Default Slider.
+Under Customize -> Theme Settings ->Home Page Slider you will find extra settings for the Slider.
 You can change these settings to see exactly what they do before making the changes live.
 They are all pretty self explanatory.

-Step 4: Remove the “Slider” category posts from the blog list (Optional)
+(Optional) Step 4: Remove the Slider posts from the blog list:

-This setting is optional of course, but guessing that you don’t want the slider posts to show up in the blog list, you can simply add the same slider category ID to the Exclude Blog Categories input, but to make it NOT SHOW the added Catgeory ID’s you need to add a minus sign ( – ) before the ID.
+This setting is optional of course, but guessing that you don’t want the slider posts to show up in the blog list, you can simply add the slider category ID to the Exclude Blog Categories input which you will find under the Blog List settings in the Customizer.

 You can add multiple ID’s separated by a comma (,) with a minus to remove multiple categories from the blog list.

 Or, if you add multiple ID’s, separated by a comma (,) without the minus sign, then the blog list will show only the posts in those categories.